tonethar/IGME-235-Shared/tutorial/web-apps-3.md

 # 3 - Introduction to the Web Browser DOM

-***(This chapter has not yet be adapted to the new 235 course style.
-The questions and exercises haven't been converted to Study Quizzes, In-Class Exercises, and Homeworks, but you may feel free to look it over and see what may be coming.)***

 ## Overview
 When developers discuss database records and operations, there's a concept known as **C.R.U.D.** - "Create", "Read", "Update" and "Delete".
 Every database needs to be able to let the developer perform these operations in code.